Directing Your Lump Sum to Your Existing or New Retirement Account

 |Lump Sum Payment||Lump Sum Less FICA|

 If you do not want to redirect your lump sum to a retirement account, you may want to consider adjusting your W-4 allowances before your November paycheck.
 Doing so may help you avoid having too much money withheld by the IRS.
 Please use the Withholding Calculator on the IRS website to figure this out.
-If done right you can have more money in your pocket in November and December instead of a large tax return in April.
+If done right you can have more money in your pocket in November instead of a large tax return in April.
 You can adjust your W-4 at any time in Wolverine Access.
-Remember to change your allowances back in January.
-If you fail to do so you may end up with a tax bill at the end of next year.
+If you increase the number for withholding to 5 or 6 for November, it will automatically revert back in December.
+(This is a new feature this year.)
 Each person's situation is different, please consult your tax professional before making any changes.